 With either a leased or deeded type of timeshare structure, the owner buys the right to use one particular property.
 This can be limiting to someone who prefers to vacation in a variety of places.

-Exchange clubs can involve some challenges however.
-Usually, owners are limited to choosing another property classified similar to their own.
+Exchange clubs can involve challenges, however.
+Usually, owners are limited to choosing another property classified as similar to their own.
 Plus, additional fees are common, and popular properties might be tricky to get.

-First, you will need a chunk of money for the purchase price.
-If you don't have the full amount upfront, expect to pay high rates for financing the balance.
+If you don't have the full amount of the timeshare purchase price upfront, expect to pay high rates for financing the balance.
 Since timeshares rarely maintain their value, they won't qualify for financing at most banks.

 If you do find a bank that agrees to finance the timeshare purchase, the interest rate is sure to be high.
 Alternative financing through the developer is typically available, but again, only at steep interest rates.

 There are a variety of reasons why timeshares can work well as a vacation option.
-If you vacation at the same resort each year for the same one- to two-week period, a timeshare might be a great way to own a property you love, without incurring the high costs of owning your own home.
-(For details on the costs of resort home ownership see Budgeting to Buy a Resort Home?
-Expenses Not to Overlook.)
+If you vacation at the same resort each year for the same one- to two-week period, a timeshare might be a great way to own a property you love without the high costs of owning your own home.
+(For details on the costs of resort home ownership see Buying a Home in a Resort Community: Pros and Cons.)

-And just because you might not use the timeshare every year does not mean you can't enjoy owning it.
+And, the fact that you might not use the timeshare every year doesn't mean you can't enjoy owning it.
 Many owners enjoy periodically loaning out their weeks to friends or relatives.
-Some owners might even donate the timeshare week(s), as an auction item at a charity benefit for example.
+Some donate the timeshare weeks, as an auction item at a charity benefit, for example.